Portland Institute for Contemporary Art: Leadership

 PICA announced on November 28, 2017, that long-time programming staff members Roya Amirsoleymani (previously Director of Community Engagement), Erin Boberg Doughton (previously Performing Arts Program Director), and Kristan Kennedy (previously Visual Art Curator) had been selected as the organization's Artistic Directors.
+In 2023, Reuben Roqueñi was appointed Executive Director after serving nearly 20 years in arts philanthropy.
+He was formerly Director of Transformative Change Programs at the Native Arts and Cultures Foundation (NACF), a national organization headquartered in Portland, Oregon.

 Programming

 Performance

 PICA has presented works from performance artists and musicians such as Philip Glass, Laurie Anderson, Karen Finley, Spalding Gray, Marina Abramović, Miranda July, Mike Daisey, and Reggie Watts, among others.

 Since its inception, PICA has programmed both performances and exhibitions, while also hosting educational events such as lectures, public conversations, and artist-led workshops.
 Its first performance series ran from 1995-1996.
 PICA ceased its seasonal performance series when it began presenting the Time-Based Art Festival in 2003, though still presents some performances during other parts of the year.

 Visual Art

-PICA has presented work by renowned visual artists such as William Pope.L, Matthew Day Jackson, Francis Alÿs, Emily Roysdon, A.L.
+PICA has presented work by visual artists such as William Pope.L, Matthew Day Jackson, Francis Alÿs, Emily Roysdon, A.L.
 Steiner, Erika Vogt, Abigail DeVille, Carlos Motta and others.
 Since 2005, PICA's visual art programming has been curated by Kristan Kennedy.

 As with PICA's itinerant model to performance presentation, the organization has not had a single exhibition space for most of its history.
 From 2000–2004, PICA did run a year-round gallery out of a corner of the Wieden+Kennedy Building in Northwest Portland's Pearl District, designed by early PICA supporter Brad Cloepfil.
 During that time, visual art curator Stuart Horodner presented work from artists such as Janine Antoni, Dana Schutz, and Melanie Manchot in the space.
 Horodner left the organization in 2004.

 The Time-Based Art Festival has included visual art curated by Kennedy as part of its artistic program since 2006 under the "On Sight" program strand.
 On Sight exhibition programs often include performance-based or otherwise non-conventional visual art modes in addition to traditional gallery spaces.
 The exhibition-based visual art projects are generally exhibited for two to four weeks after the conclusion of each year's TBA.
 In 2016, the On Sight exhibition was titled "Makeup on Empty Space" and included a multi-channel video installation by A.K.
 Burns, a performance art piece by Keijaun Thomas, a performance by Dylan Mira, and an exhibition-turned-artist-residency by Bunny Brains and collaborators.